KreconyMakaron/KreCalc/README.md

 - '^' Exponantiation
 - '%' Modulus (Only works on integers and negative values are calculated like c++ would by default)

+Other Features:
-All operations are calculated using 64-bit floats (long double)
+- All operations are calculated using 64-bit floats (c++ long double)
+- Support for scientific notation (eg. 1e5, 1e+5, 1e-5)
+- No need to put * inbetween a number and brackets

 ## Usage
 ```sh